 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

+Need to slow down orders in your craft business?
 Whether you are thinking towards summer or you stumble across this article later during the Christmas rush; there’s times in your craft business when it may be too busy to keep up.
 And that’s ok.
-As a one person shop owner, it is likely that you’ve got a lot on your plate.
+If you are a one person shop owner, it is likely that you’ve got a lot on your plate.

 No matter whether you just need a break or you’ve had something come up, let’s take a look at five ways to slow down orders in your craft business.